 It helps if you can judge the mood of a capybara before you start petting.
 If a capybara is sleepy he/she is unlikely to be responsive.

 Every capybara is an individual with different preferences so by watching a capybara’s responses you can work out whether he or she is enjoying what you are doing.
 The rise and fall of their hair will indicate the degree of pleasure you are giving the capybara.
-You will need to keep moving between the different areas to create the greatest response.
-If you just keep rubbing one place the response begins to die down.
+You may need to keep moving between the different areas to create the greatest response.
+If you just keep rubbing one place the response may begin to die down.

 Tags: Как домашнее животное водосвинку, How To Pet A Capybara, Nagasaki Bio Park, 長崎バイオパーク, Capybara, Adorable, Cute, かわいい、Animal, カピバラ、 Rodent, かわいい, Giant Hamster, カピバラ、Capy, 靖,rat, carpincho, очаровательны милые водосвинка,べる, 同情、капибара, 水, 豚 水豚, capivara, chiguire, ronsoco, ゆず, Pouffy,、長崎バイオパーク、professional quality HD, プロフェッショナル品質のHD、stereo, カピバラをマッサージする方法, erogenous, zones, Momiji, How to pet a capybara,